IRS Forms

 Plan Asset Reversions, Section 4980

 When assets revert to the employer, section 4980 imposes an excise tax.
-The general rate is 20 percent.
-If you do not establish a qualified replacement plan or provide certain pro‑rata benefit increases, the rate increases to 50 percent.
+The default rate is 50 percent.
+The reduced 20 percent rate applies only if you establish a qualified replacement plan or provide certain pro‑rata benefit increases, and the filer must justify the reduced rate on Schedule I line 4 (Schedule I actually treats 50 percent as the default rate and requires the filer to explain on line 4 why they qualify for the reduced 20 percent rate, so document the justification before filing).
 File Form 5330 by the last day of the month after the month of reversion.

 A short checklist before any reversion